cheeseland-dev/CleanVanillaRTX/ReadMe.txt

 I also made all of the textures and RTX patches using TextureEdit, a free software programmed by u/warm_teeth on Reddit!
 If you'd like to download this and try it out yourself check out https://www.reddit.com/r/TextureEdit/ for information including two video tutorials created by yours truly!
 Feel free to leave any feedback, suggestions, or questions on the subreddit!

+NEW: this pack has been updated to the lastest RTX beta 1.16.30.57, enjoy.

 Enjoy,
 YERT20082